• Skip to primary navigation

 Instructions

-1. Proof the active dry yeast with the sugar and 1 1/2 cups of the water until the water looks a little foamy on top (about 5-10 minutes).
+1. Place the active dry yeast, sugar, and water in the bowl of a stand mixer or large mixing bowl.
+Let it sit until the water looks a little foamy on top (about 5-10 minutes).

-2. Add the white flour, wheat flour, salt, and olive oil to a bowl (or the bowl of a stand mixer, if you plan to knead by machine).
+2. Add the white flour, wheat flour, salt, and olive oil to the bowl with the foamy water.

 4. Knead until the dough ball passes the window pane test.
-It should come together into an elastic ball that has a smooth surface (see dough photo above).
 Kneading should take about 5-15 minutes by machine with a dough hook, or 10-20 minutes by hand.
 Pay more attention to the dough’s consistency than the time you’ve spent kneading.

-6. Place a pizza stone (or sheet pan) on the oven floor, move the oven racks up and out of the way, so you can very easily access the pizza stone, and pre-heat the oven to 500° F (or its hottest setting).
+6. Place a pizza stone (or upside-down sheet pan) on the oven floor, move the oven racks up and out of the way, so you can very easily access the pizza stone, and pre-heat the oven to 500° F [260° C] (or its hottest setting).

-7. Lightly flour a clean, food-safe work surface, divide the dough into 8 equal pieces, and shape each chunk into a round ball with a smooth surface.
+7. Lightly flour a clean work surface, divide the dough into 8 equal pieces, and shape each chunk into a round ball with a smooth surface.

-8. Roll out each dough ball into a circle, about 7 or 8 inches in diameter, dusting the surface with more flour as needed.
-They should be 1/8 inch thick, which is very thin, but not paper-thin (see above photos).
+8. Roll out each dough ball into a circle, about 7 or 8 inches [18-20 cm] in diameter, dusting the surface with more flour as needed.
+They should be 1/8 inch [3mm] thick, which is very thin, but not paper-thin (see photos above the recipe).
 By the time you are done rolling the last disc, the first one will be ready to bake.
 They can be held at room temperature for about 20 minutes.

 10. Throw 2 to 3 of the rolled-out discs onto the baking stone.
 Make sure they lay flat and are not touching.
 Bake for about 4 minutes.
 They’ll puff up and slightly brown.
-Remove and cool (they’ll start to deflate at room temperature).
-Repeat until all pitas are cooked
+Remove and cool (they’ll start to deflate at room temperature but will maintain their pockets).
+Repeat until all pitas are baked.

 find us on instagram and let us know what you made!